johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 />
 ```

-`withContentLibrary` function also takes one optional path parameter, which typed as `LibraryNodePath`, so site builder can specify a customized content library storage
+The `withContentLibrary` function also takes one optional path parameter, which is typed as
+`LibraryNodePath`, so the Site Builder can specify a customized Content Library storage path; if
-path.
-Or leave it null, the path will default to `['Site', 'default-library']`.
+not provided, the path will default to `['Site', 'default-library']`.

 ?> **Note:** When defining a FlowContainer with the Content Library, `withLibraryComponents` should
 be applied before any other "withDesign" HOCs, as the Content Library needs to know all the designs
 being added.

-To support nested Flow Container with Content Library feature, a variant HOC can be created like below,
+To support a nested Flow Container with the Content Library feature, a variant HOC can be created
+like the following:

 ```tsx
 ...